-Some of the most popular operating systems that use Linux as kernel are Debian, Knoppix, Ubuntu, and Fedora.
-Nevertheless, the list does not end here as there are thousands of operating systems based on Linux which offer a variety of functions to the users.
+Some of the most popular operating systems that use Linux as a kernel are Debian, Knoppix, Ubuntu, and Fedora.
+Nevertheless, the list does not end here as there are thousands of operating systems based on Linux which offer a variety of functions to users.

-- Linux File Systems
+Linux File Systems

-- Managing Root/super User
+Managing Root/Super User

 - Maintain all internet requests inclusive to DNS, RADIUS, Apache, MySQL, PHP.

 - Taking regular back up of data, create new stored procedures and listing back-up is one of the duties.

 - Analyzing all error logs and fixing along with providing excellent customer support for Webhosting, ISP and LAN Customers on troubleshooting increased support troubles.

 - Communicating with the staff, vendors, and customers in a cultivated, professional manner at all times has to be one of his characteristics.

 - Enhance, maintain and create the tools for the Linux environment and its users.

 - Detecting and solving the service problems ranging from disaster recovery to login problems.